ISIKA2002/Iac-project-python/README.md

 ### Project: Infrastructure as Code (IaC) for AWS Deployments with Python

-This guide will walk you through the steps to create a project that uses Infrastructure as Code (IaC) to automate AWS deployments with Python.
+The steps to create a project that uses Infrastructure as Code (IaC) to automate AWS deployments with Python.
 We'll use AWS CloudFormation for IaC and set up a CI/CD pipeline with GitHub Actions for automated deployment.

 ### Prerequisites